datastax/cpp-driver/topics/basics/binding_parameters/README.md

 ## Constructing Collections

 Collections are supported using [`CassCollection`](http://datastax.github.io/cpp-driver/api/CassCollection/) objects; supporting `list`, `map` and `set` Cassandra types.
-The code below shows how to construct a `list` collection; however, a set can be constructed in a very similiar way.
+The code below shows how to construct a `list` collection; however, a set can be constructed in a very similar way.
 The only difference is the type `CASS_COLLECTION_TYPE_SET` is used to create the collection instead of `CASS_COLLECTION_TYPE_LIST`.

-**Important**: Values appended to the colleciton can be freed immediately afterward because the values are copied.
+**Important**: Values appended to the collection can be freed immediately afterward because the values are copied.

 ```c
 CassStatement* statement = cass_statement_new(query, 1);